ridwanbello/facial-expression-with-deep-learning/README.md

-# facial-expression-vggface-pytorch
+# Facial expression recognition code with Tensorflow
-A facial expression recognition project with VGGFace Transfer Learning Model using PyTorch framework
+A facial expression recognition project with VGGFace Transfer Learning Model using Tensorflow framework